Controlled and Uncontrolled Components in React

 It allows validation control.It does not allow validation control.

-Have better control on the form data and valuesHas very limited control over form values and data
+Have better control over the form data and valuesHas very limited control over form values and data

 Reactjs Guru